 No matter which speed you choose, the blender starts off with a gentle feature that invites ingredients into the vortex slowly so they don't splatter or jam up.
 The Intelli-Speed Motor Control will sense when to move faster or slower for mixing perfection.

-5. Best Immersion: Mueller Austria Ultra-Stick Immersion Multi-Purpose Hand Blender
+4. Best Immersion: Mueller Austria Ultra-Stick Hand Blender

-With an immersion blender, you can puree soups in the same pot you cooked them in.
-Affordable and easy to store, we love this one in particular because it has a non-slip, comfortable grip and a motor that won't overheat — even when pureeing potatoes.
+With the Mueller Austria Ultra-Stick Hand Blender, you can puree soups in the same pot you cooked them in.
+Affordable and easy to store, reviewers love this one in particular because it has a non-slip, comfortable grip and a motor that won't overheat — even when pureeing potatoes.

 Like all Vitamix blenders, this 8-cup appliance masters durability and power.
 But this one scores some serious extra points: It has a cooling fan to keep the motor from getting too hot, as well as the ability to create steaming hot soup by the friction produced from blending at such high speeds.